Wed Nov 22 2023

 This was quite common on projects using waterfall development with fixed deadlines.
-In order to hit the promise dates, corners were cut.
+In order to hit the promised date, corners were cut.
 Testing cycles might be reduced or eliminated to save time.
-Which meant more problems later in production after the go live date.
-Which set up firefighting and hard to maintain code.
+Which meant more problems later in production after the go-live date.
+Which set up firefighting and hard-to-maintain code.

 #1 – All One Team

-Rather than spread out people and create handoffs between specialities, we move all the people into one team that can deliver the end to end solution.
+Rather than spread out people and create handoffs between specialties, we move all the people into one team that can deliver the end-to-end solution.
 This eliminates the handoffs and increases ownership and satisfaction for the solution.

 #2 – Team and customer collaboration

 Agile recognizes that is critical for the team building the solution to work closely with the customer or/and user for that solution to make sure that we build the correct product the first time.

 #3 – Timeboxed Iterations

 Most agile approaches strive to break things down into small increments and deliver them quickly to get feedback.
 They utilize a short time box where they take items all the way to done.
 This creates short feedback loops and forces completion.
 Today most agile teams use 2-week time boxes that are called iterations.
 In Scrum, the timeboxed iteration is called a sprint.